SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/carbon-black-cloud.md

 ## Set up collection

-To set up [Cloud-to-Cloud Integration Carbon Black Cloud Source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/carbon-black-cloud-source) for the Carbon Black Cloud App, follow the instructions provided.
+To set up [Cloud-to-Cloud Integration Carbon Black Cloud Source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/carbon-black-cloud-source) for the Carbon Black Cloud app, follow the instructions provided.
 These instructions will guide you through the process of creating a source using the Carbon Black Cloud source category, which you will need to use when installing the app.
-By following these steps, you can ensure that your Carbon Black Cloud App is properly integrated and configured to collect and analyze your Carbon Black Cloud data.
+By following these steps, you can ensure that your Carbon Black Cloud app is properly integrated and configured to collect and analyze your Carbon Black Cloud data.

 ## Installing the Carbon Black Cloud app